 Known as the Untouchables, this was the deepest college basketball team of all time.
 Kentucky featured 11 future NBA players on their rosters.
 Led by Ron Mercer, Tony Delk, Walter McCarty, Antoine Walker and Derek Anderson.
 Head coach Rick Pattino was able to keep elite talent, like freshman Ron Mercer happy while only playing 12 minutes a game.
 The Wildcats won their six tourney games by an average of 21 points.
 They used relentless defensive pressure, uptempo offense and great depth to dominate throughout the season.
 For an example of the destruction they caused opponents check out their first half route of LSU in conference play.
 The closest anyone got to beating them in the NCAA Tournament was seven points.

+This was John Wooden's first truly dominate team.
 The Bruins went undefeated going wire to wire as the number one team in America.
 The team was led by starters Lew Alcindor, Lucius Allen, Lynn Shackleford, Mike warren and Kenny Heitz.
 Lew Alcindor (Kareem Abdul-Jabbar) had his best individual year averaging 29 points per game (still a school record) to go along with 15 rebounds per game.
 In the tournament they left no doubt, crushing teams by 15 or more points in each game.

+The Hoyas were straight up intimidating, employing prison yard rules even before the NBA's Detroit Pistons.
 Led by future NBA talent Patrick Ewing, Reggie Williams, David Wingate, Michael Jackson and Bill Martin the Hoyas dominated on their way to the Championship.
 Georgetown helped bring the newly formed Big East into national spotlight.
 The Hoyas lost by two points against DePaul and Vilanova, and by only four to St Johns when then junior guard Chris Mullin scored 33.
 This team personified coach John Thompson with intimidation, defensive, toughness, teamwork and athleticism.
 At a time when college basketball was at its peak, this team found a way to dismantle almost everyone they played.

+Not your typical blue blood school that is typically thought of as the best college basketball programs.
+Head coach Jerry Tarkanian deserves all the credit in the world for his ability to put together a dominant roster.
 Featuring All-Americans Larry Johnson, Stacey Augmon and Greg Anthony the high scoring, fast pace Rebels won the title in 1990.
 Smashing most of their adversaries, the Runnin Rebels routed future dynasty Duke by 30 points to capture the National Championship.
 The team had great scoring balance as guard Anderson Hunt was named the final four most valuable player.
 Along with Georgetown of the early 80's and Michigan's Fab Five no team has has had a bigger effect on street fashion than these Runnin Rebels.
 The 1991 season would see UNLV go undefeated until they lost to Duke in the 1991 Championship game.

 2007 Florida Gators (35-5)